 “The fort had eroded walls.
 The rubble lay there.
 It was an arduous task to reach some walls as they were quite high and were situated on rough terrain,” he commented in an interview.
 Work to give back this fort its glory was only half done till 2018 when the EFT team tried to restore the Shah-Pere gate in its southern wall, the longest wall.

-Moreover, the Sindh Government has decided to develop ten potential tourist spots which include Sindh’s Heritage Sites like Mohenjo Daro in Larkana, Ranikot Fort in Jamshoro, along with Gorakh Hill Station, Nagarparkar in Tharparkar, Achro Thar in Sanghar, Sehwan, Bhit Shah, Drigh, Lab-e-Mehran/Sadh Belo in Sukkur, Langh Lakes in Kambar-Shahdadkot, and the coastal belt of the province.
+Moreover, the Sindh Government has decided to develop ten potential tourist spots which include Sindh’s Heritage Sites like Mohenjo Daro in Larkana, Ranikot Fort in Jamshoro, Gorakh Hill Station, Nagarparkar in Tharparkar, Achro Thar in Sanghar, Sehwan, Bhit Shah, Drigh, Lab-e-Mehran/Sadh Belo in Sukkur, Langh Lakes in Kambar-Shahdadkot, and the coastal belt of the province.

 If you want to submit your articles and/or research papers, please check the Submissions page.